-(Numbers 21:4-9) Moses has set up a bronze serpent entwined around a cross by God's command.
+Moses has set up a bronze serpent entwined around a cross by God's command.
 The loss of faith of the Israelites in their wanderings through wilderness, had been punished by God with a swarm of poisonous snakes.
 In this scene the people stare at the bronze serpent to receive a cure for their snake bites, while the snakes swarm all around.
 The cross and serpent reminds us of the past - the serpent's role in man's expulsion from the Garden of Eden; and of the future - Christ's defeating evil on the cross.
 Either side of the cross are Moses' brother Aaron, the chief priest, and Moses himself; signified by two horns of light springing from his head.
 Kempe has borrowed this from early iconography where Moses appears complete with horns!
-This occurred due to the Latin translation of a passage from Exodus: "And when Moses came down from Mount Sinai, he held the two tables of the testimony, and he knew not that his face was horned from the conversation of the Lord."
+This occurred due to the Latin translation of a passage from Exodus:

 This is now thought to mean shining or emitting rays - his face was glowing because he had spoken directly to God.

-South Transept (1890) The Great Atonement Window.
+The Great Atonement Window.
+St Mary Magdale

 18 The events of the Passion are depicted here, leading to Christ's sacrifice on the cross for the sins of man.
 The story of Christ's death is directly opposite the window in the North Transept, which deals with the events of His birth.

 The window is dominated by the crucifixion.
 Christ's cross is flanked by those of the two robbers executed with him.
 Sobbing at his feet is St Mary Magdalene, identified by her jar of ointment again (John 19:24).
 She also appears in a scene immediately below; one of seven pre-crucifixion episodes depicted.
 Here she anoints Christ's feet, so this time the jar is open.
 She dries his feet with her hair while the disciples look on, disapprovingly (John 12:1-8).
+None of the gospels actually identify sponge /inegar considered appropriate enough for the parishioners to dedicate this window to Canon John Godber, the man who had paid for it all.

-None of the gospels actually identify Mary Magdalene as the woman responsible for the anointing.
+Mary Magdalene as the woman responsible for the anointing.
 Instruments of the Passion, depicted in the tracery at the top of the window.